 When it comes to transportation options in Luxembourg, there's a diverse range to suit different budgets and preferences.
-You can choose from taking a taxi, using public transportation, driving a car, cycling, or simply walking.
+You can choose from taking a taxi, using free public transportation, driving a car, or cycling.
 Here's an overview of the transportation choices available in the Grand Duchy.

 Public transport in Luxembourg